FabianGobet/stopwatchlistener/README.md

 Upon unziping the file, keep the structure intact and use it that way.

-#### The files are safe, revised and certified by Microsofts Malware Detection Analysis.
+#### The files are safe, they are currently in the process of being revised and certified by Microsofts Malware Detection Analysis.

 https://github.com/FabianGobet/stopwatchlistener/raw/master/Release.zip